We can all agree that well water has its drawbacks– rust stains, mineral build-up, a heavy taste, and sometimes a terrible smell.

 Reverse Osmosis units utilize three pre-filters that create an initial barrier for more significant impurities.
 Then the RO Membrane reduces whatever is left.
 Think of it as looking at a funnel.
 The top of the funnel is where the initial impurity reduction happens, and as it approaches the smaller end, only certain particles are allowed to pass.

-The pre-filters stop the larger contaminants from passing and prevent the RO membrane from clogging.
+The pre-filters stop the larger contaminants from passing.
+This prevents the Reverse Osmosis membrane from clogging.

 Most water filters come with a manufacturer’s recommendation to replace them every 6-12 months.
 If you are treating well water, you should cut that in half to ensure that the filters are fresh enough to serve their purpose.